02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Pillar 3: Governance — Appropriate Oversight

-Risk Level Characteristics Measures
+Risk Level Characteristics Requirements

 Specifically for Generative AI

-Comparison with International AI Laws
+Comparison with AI Laws in Other Countries

 Country/Region Law Approach Status